Choppiness Index Indicator Trading Strategy

 Choppiness Index Indicator

-Choppiness Index indicator (CHOP), as the name suggests, was introduced to determine whether the market is choppy.
+The Choppiness Index Indicator (CHOP), as the name suggests, was introduced to determine whether the market is choppy.
 That means it shows whether the market is range bound or whether the market is trending.
-It also shows, the market is following a particular trend in either direction.
+It also shows the market is following a particular trend in either direction.

 How to set up CHOP in Zerodha Kite?